Platysma muscle: Plastic surgery

-Wrinkly skin of neck caused by decrease in muscle tone leading to thinning and shortening of muscle is the secondary complication of facial nerve palsy and can be associated with the normal aging process.
+Wrinkly skin of the neck caused by decrease in muscle tone leading to thinning and shortening of muscle is the secondary complication of facial nerve palsy and can be associated with the normal aging process.
 Neck bands in the area above the platysma muscle become most noticeable with age.
 These may be aggravated by weightlifting or facelift procedures.
 This may be known as platysma dyskinesia or "turkey neck".

 Conservative management may be used.
 Alternatively, interventions include botulinum toxin injection and platysmaplasty.
 Platysmaplasty is a surgery in this area, that can be open or closed; in the latter a specialised instrument called a plastymotome is used that allows the surgery to be done without incisions.
 It takes approximately 2 weeks for the symptoms to be reduced.

 Adipose tissue is found above the platysma muscle, so liposuction of the neck may be performed fairly easily without the need to pierce it.
 It is also important to not damage the platysma muscle to prevent bleeding.